 The concept of Mother’s Day is noble, to celebrate your mom and acknowledge all of the love and hard work she puts into motherhood.
 However, not every relationship is the same, and knowing how to celebrate Mother’s Day when you have a toxic mom isn’t exactly intuitive.
 How are you supposed to spend the day appreciating your mom when all the holiday brings for you are painful memories or hurt?

+If you have found yourself in a position where you’re trying to celebrate Mother’s Day with a toxic mom, it’s important to make sure you take care of yourself, first and foremost.
+If you think it’s the right time to reconnect with her, then that’s great, but don’t feel pressured into it if you’re not ready.
 “The word ‘obligation’ sums it up,” marriage and family therapist, Jenny Limm, MFT, M.Ed., tells Romper in an email.
 “If you don’t want to reach out [to your mom on Mother’s Day] you don’t have to.”
-Alternatively, if you’re in a position where you want to reach out to her, but aren’t sure how to do it, it’s important to fully process the situation and take your time so that when you connect, you can do it in a way that is helpful to the relationship instead of further damaging it.
+Alternatively, if you do want to reach out to her, but aren’t sure how to do it, it’s important to fully process the situation and take your time so that when you connect, you can do it in a way that is helpful to the relationship instead of further damaging it.

 Reflecting on and reassessing your relationship with a toxic parent